-This practice of being broken on the wheel was reported on by an Irish gentleman visiting Paris, France, in 1788.
+This practice of being broken on the wheel was reported on by an Irish gentleman visiting Paris, France, in 1788, a year before the French Revolution broke out and five years before Louis XVI and Marie Antoinette would be executed by the guillotine.
 He wrote a letter to a friend in Ireland dated July 23rd, and, in the letter, he described the torturous punishment that one Parisian criminal experienced on the wheel.
 Here is his letter verbatim:

 “I have been to see a most dreadful spectacle, a man broke alive upon a cross: which they call breaking on the wheel.
 At about four of the clock in the evening I went to the place de greve where public executions and rejoicings for the birth, &c. of any of the royal family are continue to be performed.
 There was a very great multitude of people assembled together, and in the midst of the place was erected a wooden stage.
 I got up into a high window, from which I had a commanding prospect of this frightful business.